bareos/bareos/README.md

      a binary or a script like all other things in Bareos e.g. runscripts etc. If you want to use a direct cmdline you need to embed the cmdline in a sh -c 'cmdline ...'
+* Add firewall friendly reverse data channel initialization.
+   * instead of FD connecting to SD for backup, restore and verify the client is defined as a passive client and the Director instructs the SD to connect to the FD.
+So no need for puching holes in your firewall for returning data traffic but initiate all connections from the inside to the outside.
+The default is still non passive mode but for external clients in an DMZ or on the Internet you can define the client as a passive client.

 Release 12.4.x
 ==============